Associate Professor, Department of Computer Science, National University of Singapore

-I have previously taught CS4344 Networked and Mobile Gaming, an advanced course on networking and systems support for multi-player games, CS5229 Advanced Computer Networks, a graduate-level course where we look into classic papers on the Internet, and CS2106 an introductory undergraduate course on operating systems, and CS3283/4 a project class where students work in teams to build cool applications, applying sound software engineering practices and principles.
+I previously taught CS2105, an introductory course on computer networking, CS4344, an advanced course on networking and systems support for multi-player games, CS5229, a graduate-level course where we look into classic papers on the Internet, CS2106 an introductory undergraduate course on operating systems, and CS3283/4 a project class where students work in teams to build cool applications, applying sound software engineering practices and principles.

 Department of Computer Science,